mslinn/jekyll_draft/README.md

 The [demo](demo) subdirectory has working examples of this Jekyll plugin's functionality in a demonstration website.
+It can be used to debug the plugin or it can run freely.
+Please examine the <code>HTML</code> files in the demo to see how the plugin works.

-To run the demo, type:
+To run the demo freely from the command line, type:

 ```console
 $ demo/_bin/debug -r